ds-modules/curriculum-guide/workflow/collecting-assignments.md

 # Collecting and Grading Assignments

 We recommend using [OK](https://okpy.org) for assignment submission and grading.
-OK is a great tool that allows students to submit notebooks by just running one cell, without having to do any uploads or downloads, shown below.
+OK is a great tool that allows students to submit notebooks by just running one cell, without having to do any uploads or downloads, as shown below.

 ![](/assets/ok-submit.png)